Certified OSHA Laboratory Safety Specialist Course (COLSS)

 What You'll Learn

-- Identify laboratory hazards, including chemical, biological, physical, and ergonomic risks.
+- Identify laboratory hazards, including chemical, biological, physical, radiological, ergonomic, and fire-related risks.

-- Apply safe laboratory work practices, chemical handling, storage procedures, and exposure control measures.
+- Apply safe laboratory work practices, chemical handling procedures, storage requirements, engineering controls, and exposure prevention strategies.

-- Demonstrate proper emergency response actions, including spill control, first aid, and incident reporting.
+- Demonstrate effective emergency response procedures, including spill control, first aid, fire response, evacuation, and incident reporting.

 Who Should Attend